AndhyGomez/Brick-Breaker/README.md

 My term project submission for my undergraduate Intro Java class.

 This game is a clone of traditional Block Breaking games such as breakout ball.
+Written in Java SE-12.

 ## Controls:
 Left arrow key: moves platform to the left